MD Curriculum Overview

 JABSOM Academics – Curriculum

 The pre-clerkship years are divided into eight instructional units, six of which are organized around problem-based learning (PBL) tutorials.
 Within each of these segments of the curriculum, students can look forward to active and engaging PBL tutorials, supplemented by lectures, labs, standardized patients, and advanced simulation experiences.

 Throughout the first year, a Community Health course provides service-learning opportunities and information on valuable community resources.
-Across both the first and second year of the curriculum, a series of Clinical Skills courses provide regular learning activities that offer students the opportunity to practice and develop their medical interviewing and physical examination skills under the direct supervision of clinical skills faculty.
+Across both the first and second-year of the curriculum, a series of Clinical Skills courses provide students with regular learning activities that offer students the opportunity to practice and develop their medical interviewing and physical examination skills under the direct supervision of clinical skills faculty.
 This is complemented by the Longitudinal Clinical Mentorship (LCM) program that introduces first- and second-year students to the profession of clinical medicine.
 Over the course of a two-year relationship with a physician in the community, students will reinforce their knowledge, practice basic clinical skills and gain valuable insight into the practice of medicine.

 In the third year, students participate in longitudinal clinical “clerkships”.
 These courses immerse learners in the important clinical disciplines of Family Medicine, Internal Medicine, Obstetrics and Gynecology, Pediatrics, Psychiatry, and Surgery.
 Students participate in the care of patients under the supervision of medical school faculty and resident physicians.
 Students may be assigned a clerkship site on a neighbor island.

 The fourth year of medical school offers an opportunity for students to explore potential careers in medicine.
 In addition to required experiences in Emergency Medicine and Geriatrics & Palliative Care, students may spend up to 24 weeks in electives designed to explore various clinical and biomedical research disciplines.